lycis/QtDropbox/README.md

 ### Checking out legacy versions
 Legacy versions such as the one supporting Qt4 are provided in specific branches.
-Here is a short list which branch to check out for the specific legacy versions:
+Here is a short list of which branch to check out for the specific legacy versions:

 * Qt4.x -> qt4

 Mind that the branch with name `qt5` is currently an unused stub!

 ### Support for legacy versions
-The ongoing development focues on the `master` branch first.
+The ongoing development focuses on the `master` branch first.
 This means that legacy versions are usually not further improved with new features.
 Bugfixes will be provided though!

 This should not indicate that legacy versions won't receive important new features but they